Usersiddarth/Usersiddarth/README.md

-- 👋 Hi, I’m @Usersiddarth
+- 👋 Hi, I’m @Siddarth
-- 👀 I’m interested in Java, Computer Networks, VLSI
+- 👀 I’m interested in Data Analyst
-- 🌱 I’m currently learning Life

 <!---
 Usersiddarth/Usersiddarth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.